Qarj/WebImblaze-Selenium/README.md

-# WebInject-Selenium 0.5.0
+# WebImblaze-Selenium 0.6.0
-WebInject, the project found at [https://github.com/Qarj/WebInject](https://github.com/Qarj/WebInject), can also drive Selenium using the Chrome browser.
+WebImblaze, the project found at [https://github.com/Qarj/WebImblaze](https://github.com/Qarj/WebImblaze), can also drive Selenium using the Chrome browser.

 You have the choice of using the Selenium Server (which I find to be more robust), or you can drive ChromeDriver directly (Java not required!).